Tag Archives: Dave Bloomquist

 “Who’s Chocolate George?”

-“He drank chocolate milk because he had an ulcer,” explained Mary Handa, a friend of his in the 1960s.
+“He drank chocolate milk because he had an ulcer,” explained Mary Handa, a friend of his.
 “He spiked it with whiskey from time to time.”
-He snagged nips all day long.
+He scored nips of the booze all day long.

 The writer Ken Kesey had been the de facto head of the Merry Pranksters.
 Much of the hippie aesthetic traced back to them and their Magic Bus.